himanu/System-Design-Patterns/README.md

    - [Adapter](/Structural/Adapter/)
    - [Facade](/Structural/Facade/)

-**Note** Repository is in progress, so I have listed only those in the repo.
+**Note** Repository is in progress.
+I will add more patterns in future